tttmmmyyyy/fixlang/BuiltinLibraries.md

 #### `_read_line_inner : Bool -> IOHandle -> IOResult ErrMsg String`
-Read characters from an IOHandle. if the first argument `upto_newline` is true, this function reads a file upto newline/carriage return or EOF.
+Read characters from an IOHandle.
+If the first argument `upto_newline` is true, this function reads a file upto newline or EOF.

 #### `_unsafe_perform : IO a -> a`
 Perform the I/O action.
 This may violate purity of Fix.